Veterinary Technician (VET.MCC.REC)

 Duties of a veterinary technician include

 - Preparing patient, instruments and equipment for surgery,

 - Collecting specimens,

 - Keeping records,

 Employment is available in private practice, medical research, humane organizations, pharmaceutical firms, good quality control and meat inspection, veterinary hospitals, zoos, pet stores and grooming parlors.

-After the 19 or 22 credit hours required for the student’s chosen program are completed at Oakland Community College, the student should proceed with the application process for completion of this degree through Macomb Community College.
+After the required credit hours for the student’s chosen program are completed at Oakland Community College, the student should proceed with the application process for completion of this degree through Macomb Community College.